herobrinecat/jukebox-windows/README.md

 **Status:** Archive (code is provided as-is, no updates expected)

-# Jukebox
+# Jukebox for Windows
-Code for "Jukebox: A Generative Model for Music"
+Just jukebox however their scripts is edited to work for Windows.

 [Paper](https://arxiv.org/abs/2005.00341)
 [Blog](https://openai.com/blog/jukebox)